Bayt al-Faqih

 Bayt al-Faqīh or Beit al-Faqih (archaic Betelfaguy; بيت الفـــقية Bayt al-Faqīh, 'House of the Jurist') is a city in Al Hudaydah Governorate in Yemen.
-It is located on the pilgrimage and trade route across the Tihamah plain between Al Hudaydah and Ta'izz.
-It is 50 km south of Al Hudaydah and 150 km southwest of the Yemeni capital of San‘a’ and lies at an altitude of 122 m.
+It is located on the pilgrimage and trade route across the Tihamah plain between Al Hudaydah and Taiz.
+It is 50 km south of Al Hudaydah and 150 km southwest of the Yemeni capital of Sanaa and lies at an altitude of 122 m.
 Its population was 28,773 in the 1994 census and was estimated at 41,652 in 2005.

 History

 Name

 Bayt al-Faqih was founded by, and named after, the renowned Rasulid-era jurist Ahmad ibn Ujayl, who taught here during his lifetime.
 The 15th-century author Ahmad al-Sharji wrote: "There were no villages here before the establishment of the faqih.
 When he settled in this place, the people came to live near him."
 The place was originally called Bayt al-Faqih Ahmad ibn ʽUjayl, which was then shortened to Bayt al-Faqih.
 When Ahmad ibn Ujayl died in 1291 (690 AH), he was buried in the family cemetery, and a mausoleum was built up around his tomb.
 His mausoleum is located a bit to the west of the modern town, and the whole complex is surrounded by a small wall.

 Ahmad ibn Ujayl enjoyed an especially close relationship with the Rasulid sultans, who exempted Bayt al-Faqih from taxation.
 The town also served as a political sanctuary, during Ahmad ibn Ujayl's life and after, with only one known incident where the Rasulids arrested someone who had taken refuge in Bayt al-Faqih: in 1346 or 1347 (747 AH), a faqih named Ali ibn Abi Bakr al-Fariqi sought refuge here from the Rasulid sultan al-Mujahid Ali, but the sultan's agents "did not hesitate to arrest him".
 This arrangement continued through the 15th century when Ahmad al-Sharji wrote that Bayt al-Faqih still enjoyed tax exemption and served as a place of refuge.